hoangduytran/blender-manual/manual/modeling/curves/properties/geometry.rst

    These options determine where to start/end the geometry of the curve.
    This allows to make a curve which is not fully covered with geometry.

-   Increasing the start value to 0.5 will start the geometry at 50% of the distance from the start of the curve (in effect shortening the curve).
+   A Start value to 0.5 will start the geometry at 50% of the distance from the start of the curve (in effect shortening the curve).
-   Decreasing the end value by 0.25 will start the geometry at 25% of the distance from the end of the curve (again, shortening the curve).
+   An End value of 0.75 will start the geometry at 25% of the distance from the end of the curve (again, shortening the curve).

    .. list-table::